Honduras travel guide

-To be eligible for entry you must present upon arrival:
+To be eligible for entry to Honduras you must present upon arrival:

 a negative COVID-19 PCR or antigen test, dated no more than 72 hours before the date of your arrival at Honduras; or

-evidence that you have received a COVID-19 vaccine (vaccination card) indicating you have received two doses (one dose if vaccinated with a one dose vaccine).
+evidence that you have received a COVID-19 vaccine (vaccination card) indicating you have received two doses (or one dose if vaccinated with a one dose vaccine).
 The last dose must have been administered more than 14 days prior to the date of travel.

-All travelers entering or exiting Honduras must complete the immigration pre-check form at https://prechequeo.inm.gob.hn.
+All travellers entering or exiting Honduras must complete the immigration pre-check form at https://prechequeo.inm.gob.hn.
 You will receive a confirmation email, which you should print and carry with you.

 You must follow the social distancing rules and wear a mask at all times in all public places, including the airport.

 Local authorities will apply health protocols if a traveller presents symptoms of any infectious disease, including COVID-19.
 You may be asked to undertake a medical evaluation.